MSRConnections/Azure-training-course/Day 1/4. HOL Manage Microsoft Azure Storage/HOL.md

     _Query Table_

 Now we finished all operations.
-We can easily use IPython Notebook to manage all storage account on Windows Azure.
+We can easily use IPython Notebook to manage all storage account on Microsoft Azure.

 <a name="#Exercise3"></a>
 ### Exercise 3 (Optional): Use AzCopy to Copy files between different storage accounts.  ###

 AzCopy is another tool to manage azure storage account.
 It can be used to copy files from local to remote storage account or even between different storage accounts.
-For more information, please refer to [Windows Azure Storage Team Blog](http://blogs.msdn.com/b/windowsazurestorage/archive/2013/04/01/azcopy-using-cross-account-copy-blob.aspx).
+For more information, please refer to [Microsoft Azure Storage Team Blog](http://blogs.msdn.com/b/windowsazurestorage/archive/2013/04/01/azcopy-using-cross-account-copy-blob.aspx).

 1. AzCopy.exe is distributed as .NET assemblies, we can download the [CTP2](http://go.microsoft.com/fwlink/?LinkId=287086) version and extract to a local folder.
 It is a command line tool.

-1. Create a new storage account under your subscription on Windows Azure Management Portal.
+1. Create a new storage account under your subscription on Microsoft Azure Management Portal.
 Set the storage account name to a different name.

     ![Create A New Storage Account](images/create-another-storage-account.png)